waterdrinkerAP/deathland/Deathland_lore.md

 Plum'fe:<br/>
     - Consecrated one.
 Are you ready to face your destiny?<br/>
     - Bring it on empress!<br/>
-At this moment many colored beings come to kill Kavadar, he jumps around and fights them, after a while he barely manages to kill them.<br/>
+At this moment many Color Beings come to kill Kavadar, he jumps around and fights them, after a while he barely manages to kill them.<br/>
 Kavadar:<br/>
     - Face me Plum'fe!
 Do you fear my power that much?<br/>